 Thank you for the beautiful ideas, Pinterest, but I’m not going to spend hours getting 50 origami flower napkins just right.
 I’m not that crafty, and I have three small kids.

 I already spend a good chunk of time trying not to be overwhelmed with my to-do list.

-Three separate parties every year making just the right favors and coordinating just the right games is a TON of work.
+Three separate parties every year making just the right favors and games is a TON of work.
 And it makes me panic just thinking about it.

 My kids already have a bazillion toys.